 While on the MLB beat, he once received a home phone call from the late Hall of Famer Ted Williams, who gave him vociferous political advice—even though Colston didn't ask for it.

 When the magazine became Sports Weekly, Colston jumped into the world of pro football and served as the pool reporter for two Super Bowls.
 During that time he won national writing awards covering the NFL—and once stumped Hollywood's The Rock by asking him who might play New England Patriots coach Bill Belichick in a movie.
 (Does that mean in a game of Rock-scissors-paper, Colston was Paper?)

 After Sports Weekly merged with USA Today, he covered the NFL for both before becoming a full-time NBA reporter for USA Today (the circulation trend continues: at the time, over 3,000,000.)

-Getting tips from former NBA Commissioner David Stern over the phone on how to avoid sinus infections.
-(His advice: Install a steam room in my house.)
+While on the NBA beat Colston had the pleasure of receiving tips from Commissioner David Stern on how to avoid sinus infections.
+(It's simple.
+Install a steam room in your house.
+Anybody can do it.)

 In Colston's life he’s also been a Communications Manager for a Power Five athletics department, investigated government EEO complaints, written four books about Virginia Tech football, and published three Hokie Football Annuals—but, sadly, he has never written for Mad Magazine or Cracked.